snc/SncRedisBundle/README.md

     redis:
         ...
-        session: ~
+        session:
+            client: session

-This will use the default client `session` with the default prefix `session`.
+This will use the default prefix `session`.

-You may specify another `client` and `prefix` when storing session data.
+You may specify another `prefix`:

     redis:
         ...